 - Lower lifetime costs.
 Using Kelley Blue Book’s five-year cost-to-own estimates, drivers who opt for a basic sedan spend a little over $9,000 over the course of five years to insure and maintain their vehicle.
 Compared to around $23,500 for SUVs and $22,000 for trucks, you’ll save thousands when you buy a smaller car.

 - Fewer greenhouse gas emissions.
-You can check your car’s emissions on FuelEconomy.gov, but the math is simple: The smaller your engine, the less carbon dioxide and other greenhouse gases you’ll produce.
+Check your car’s emissions on FuelEconomy.gov, but the math is simple: The smaller your engine, the less carbon dioxide and other greenhouse gases you’ll produce.
 This makes driving a small car a good choice for your wallet and your conscience.

 - Easier to drive and park.
 If you live in a crowded city or take frequent road trips, a small car — especially a compact car — makes it that much easier to navigate and find parking.
-You can check out our list of the easiest cars to park to compare your options.
+Check out our list of the easiest cars to park to compare your options.

 Once you’ve decided that buying a small car is right for you, use these tips to help you get a good deal: